AaronVanderwielen/whimdig/README.md

 whimdig
 ======
 Built in the MEAN stack, a responsive app built for phones and tablets that uses the google API to plot local events as animated circles.
+Uses the facebook API for authentication.